 Wisdom manifests itself by realizing that man is sinful.
-That premise is rejected in most of today's society - especially among the elites who rule over the educational establishment and the world of counselling and psychiatry.
+That premise is rejected in most of today's society - especially among the elites who rule over the educational establishment and the world of counseling and psychiatry.
 The fact that they reject that man is by nature a sinner and is selfish and self-centered - dooms much of their efforts to educate and to help people deal with problems in their lives.
-Now there is a very bold statement - but also very true.
+Now that is a very bold statement - but also very true.
 One of the problems with modern Christianity is that we no longer feel the need in our postmodern society to have our worldview based upon the clear teaching of the Scriptures.
-One of the places that this is seen the clearest is in the area of the sinfulness of man and the ramifications of it in government, in education, in counselling, and in how we deal with people in our world.
+One of the places that this is seen the clearest is in the area of the sinfulness of man and the ramifications of it in government, in education, in counseling, and in how we deal with people in our world.

 The proverb here asks the simple question, "Who can say, 'I have cleansed my heart, I am pure from my sin?'"
 There are several assertions that are made here.
 First is that of the ability to cleanse ourselves from our sin.
 "I have cleansed my heart."
 This is the belief that by our own works we can change our own hearts.
-Unless we begin with the sinful, selfish natural tendencies of mankind, we will think that by our education and by our laws and codes, we can change a man's heart.
-Such an assertion is the height of foolishness.
+Unless we begin with the sinful, selfish natural tendencies of mankind, we will think that by our education and by our laws and codes we can change a man's heart.
+Such an assertion is the height of foolishness and pride.
 We cannot cleanse our own hearts from our sinfulness.
 But an educational system based upon humanistic assertions will think that we can change our hearts by being better educated.
-But honestly, that only provides for smarter sinners.
+But honestly, that only produces smarter sinners.
 The issues of the human heart will only be solved by the gospel of Jesus Christ whereby a heart can be redeemed and men can be regenerated.

 Wisdom rejects a man-centered, works-centered salvation.
-Only a fool would think that man can solve his own problems with God - without a direct interventioin by God Himself.
-Any education or counselling or governmental system that is based upon that wrong assertion will fail and be crushed under the weight of man's sinfulness.
-Without checks and balances designed to expose and correct the selfish and self-centered tendencies of the human heart, sin will run rampant in a society that hides its eyes and pretendes it does not exist.
+Only a fool would think that man can solve his own problems with God - without a direct intervention by God Himself.
+Any education or counseling or governmental system that is based upon that wrong assertion will fail and be crushed under the weight of man's sinfulness.
+Without checks and balances designed to expose and correct the selfish and self-centered tendencies of the human heart, sin will run rampant in a society that hides its eyes and pretends that sin does not exist.
 In such a world sin will be redefined again and again to cover-up the real problem - which is a wicked and sinful heart in men.
 In answer to the question posed by the writer of Proverbs, "No one can say that he has cleansed his own heart, or say that he is pure from his sin."
 That only happens by the grace and mercy of God as He works in us by the gospel of Jesus Christ.
 As Jesus said Himself, "No one comes to the Father, except through Me."